-Suspect who allegedly fired at officers in custody following pursuit that ended in Port Allen
+Suspect who allegedly fired at officers in Slidell in custody after pursuit that ended in Port Allen

 Latest Weather Blog

-Suspect who allegedly fired at officers in custody following pursuit that ended in Port Allen
+Suspect who allegedly fired at officers in Slidell in custody after pursuit that ended in Port Allen

 PORT ALLEN - One person is in custody following a pursuit that ended at the Red Roof Inn, officials confirmed to WBRZ.